 The climate crisis impacts both global and local communities, and to ensure an equitable transition toward a green future, solutions need to advance UN Sustainable Development Goals.
 Restoring planetary health as part of DAC is crucial to preventing underrepresented communities from shouldering a disproportionate burden from climate change.

 Capture6 DAC approaches are designed with various co-benefits to support mitigation and adaptation in our communities and the environment.
 With carbon removal, we can increase freshwater supply for agricultural uses and create new permanent green jobs.

 Point source capture

 Emissions reduction will be difficult for certain industries such as those manufacturing ethanol, fertilizers, steel, and cement, creating longer timelines for decarbonization.
 Carbon capture and storage from their point source of CO₂ production may be necessary.
 Our technology is adaptable to these scenarios to help tackle those hard-to-abate emissions.

 Permanent storage options

-We have many potential options for capturing and storing CO₂.
+We have many potential options for removing and storing CO₂.
 These can be nature-based (tree planting, regenerative agriculture) or engineered, such as DAC.
 Some of these options cannot guarantee that the CO₂ will remain sequestered indefinitely.
-Carbon removal that lasts 50 years has little to no impact on preventing global warming.
 Trees planted for afforestation projects can be decimated by wildfires, releasing and reversing sequestered carbon.

-Carbon removal with durations of 1,000+ years is increasingly required by international standards.
-Our mineralizing process effectively stores carbon durably and irreversibly for geological timescales of 10,000+ years.
+Carbon removal with a duration of 1,000+ years is increasingly required by international standards.
+Our mineralizing process effectively stores carbon durably for geological timescales of 10,000+ years.